dobflob/basketball_stats/README.md

 The user is presented with a menu allowing them to view a team's stats or quit the app.

 Team stats displayed include: total number of players, total number of experienced players, total number of inexperienced players, average height of the team, player names, and player guardians.
+Players are listed in order of height, shortest to tallest.